Journalism (JOUR)

 JOUR 4893 Journalism Senior Project 3 s.h.

 Capstone experience for journalism major.
-Individualized enterprise/investigative reporting projects with demonstration of advanced newsgathering techniques.
-Coursework may require travel for reporting projects.
+Individualized reporting projects with demonstration of advanced newsgathering and storytelling techniques.

 Gen Ed: Capstone.